iiasa/message_ix/doc/usage.rst

 Tools
 =====

-This page shows a section of modeling tools which has been developed based on |MESSAGEix|.
+|MESSAGEix| and :mod:`ixmp` provide a robust feature set for modeling.
+However, these features are *general-purpose*, so some users have developed additional tools that extend or complement |MESSAGEix| to serve specific use-cases or needs.

-*It is not guaranteed that the tools listed on this page are maintained.*
+.. note:: It is not guaranteed that the tools listed in this section are maintained.

 d2ix: A Model Input-Data Management and Analysis Tool for MESSAGEix
 -------------------------------------------------------------------